-When your electric utility, National Grid or Eversource, is also your electricity supplier, you have a service called Basic Service.
-The Basic Service price is the price your electric utility uses to calculate the supply charge portion of your electricity bill.
-The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.
-If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation, such as Bellingham Power Choice, your utility will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.
+When your electric utility (National Grid or Eversource) is also your electricity supplier, you have a service called Basic Service.
+The Basic Service price is the price your electric utility uses to calculate the Supply Charges portion of your electric bill.
+Basic Service prices change every 6 months for residential and commercial/small business customers and every 3 months for industrial/large business customers.
+If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation like Bellingham Power Choice, your electric utility will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.

 Clean electricity is electricity that is generated by a renewable energy resource, such as solar or wind.
-Renewable energy sources to not create air pollution or emit the gases that cause climate change.
+Renewable energy sources do not create air pollution or emit the gases that cause climate change.

 Electricity delivery (sometimes referred to simply as delivery, and also as distribution)

-This term refers to the service of delivering electricity to you through poles and wires, and also to the maintenance of that electricity delivery infrastructure.
-Electricity delivery charges appear on the delivery portion of your electricity bill.
+This term refers to the service of delivering electricity to you through poles and wires, and also to the maintenance of that electricity-delivery infrastructure.
+Electricity delivery charges appear on the Delivery Charges portion of your electric bill.
 Electricity delivery charges do not include the cost of the electricity itself.
-Those charges appear on the supply portion of your electricity bill.
+Those charges appear on the Supply Charges portion of your electric bill.

 An electricity supplier is a company that buys electricity on your behalf.
-The price that your electricity supplier charges appears in the supply services portion of your electricity bill.
+The price that your electricity supplier charges appears in the Supply Charges portion of your electric bill.
 In Massachusetts, you can choose who your electricity supplier is:

-- Your electric utility, National Grid or Eversource, can serve as your supplier.
-In that case, you have Basic Service, and your utility buys electricity for you and uses their own Basic Service price to calculate the supply charges on your electricity bill.
+- Your electric utility (National Grid or Eversource) can serve as your supplier.
+In that case, you have Basic Service, and your electric utility buys electricity for you and uses their own Basic Service price to calculate the Supply Charges portion of your electric bill.

-- Your municipal government can establish an electricity aggregation and, with that program, your Town can select an electricity supplier for you, as with Bellingham Power Choice.
-In this case, your electric utility, National Grid or Eversource, only delivers electricity to you, and they use the Bellingham Power Choice price to calculate the supply charges on your electricity bill.
+- Your municipal government can establish an electricity aggregation, and with that program, your Town can select an electricity supplier for you, as with Bellingham Power Choice.
+In this case, your electric utility (National Grid or Eversource) only delivers electricity to you, and they use the Bellingham Power Choice price to calculate the Supply Charges portion of your electric bill.

 Electricity supply (sometimes referred to simply as supply)

 This term refers to the electricity that is delivered.
-Electricity supply charges appear on the supply portion of your electricity bill.
+Electricity supply charges appear on the Supply Charges portion of your electric bill.

 Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
 Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
-Those charges appear on the delivery portion of your electricity bill.
+Those charges appear on the Delivery Charges portion of your electric bill.

 Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.
-Renewable energy sources to not create air pollution or emit the gases that cause climate change.
+Renewable energy sources do not create air pollution or emit the gases that cause climate change.